About Len Rhodes

 “The resulting audience clamor is also due in no short measure to the red-hot band producing arrangements so close to the originals it makes no matter.”
 Huffington Post - A Night with Janis Joplin, Lyceum Theatre, NYC (2013).

-Len Rhodes - Original Music, Arrangements & Direction
+Len Rhodes - Original Music, Orchestration, Arrangements & Musical Direction

-From the Summit Daily (November 2018) — “If you've seen a classical performance in Summit County, chances are Len Rhodes had a hand in it.
+“If you've seen a classical performance in Summit County, chances are Len Rhodes had a hand in it.
 The man of many musical talents is an organist, pianist, composer, arranger, teacher and musical director.
 Rhodes was exposed to classical music from his parents as classic rock of the '60s was simultaneously exploding in England.
 Within half a mile of his neighborhood were the residences of artists like David Bowie and The Rolling Stones' Bill Wyman.”
 Len says: "I've always enjoyed crossing that bridge between genres; be it the music of Claude Debussy, Dave Brubeck, or the Beatles catalogue."
+Summit Daily News (November 2018)

 Multi-dimensional Artist Len Rhodes is a composer, arranger, pianist, organist, music director, and educator.
 He has worked as a professional musician since age 13 when he was appointed organist at Clock House Methodist Church, Beckenham, Kent, England.
 Len Rhodes has performed throughout the world including the Las Vegas MGM Grand's Hollywood Theatre, The Edinburgh International Festival, Cathedral of St. Sulpice in Paris, and London’s Banqueting House for members of England’s Royal Family.